SNAP Benefits in New Mexico: How to Apply and Qualify

 Breads and cereals

-It is also helpful to know what you cannot purchase with SNAP benefits.
-The program has specific restrictions on certain items, primarily non-food products and foods sold hot.
+It's also important to know what you cannot buy with your SNAP benefits.
+The program is designed for food items, so non-food products and certain prepared foods are not covered.

 Vitamins, medicines, and supplements